Beginner's Guide to Urethral Sounding

 Longer and girthier than a beginner's penis plug, this textured probe is designed for steady progression with a focus on dilation and sensation.

-The totally flexible design works with your body for the highest level of safety, while the tapered shape enables incrementally increasing stretch, and depth of penetration.
+The totally flexible design works with your body for the highest level of safety, while the vibrating function adds extra buzz to your fun.

 Long and Rigid - Advanced: